datastaxdevs/workshop-intro-to-cassandra/README.md

 [🏠 Back to Table of Contents](#table-of-contents)

 ## 3. Execute CRUD operations
-CRUD operations stand for **create, read, update, and delete**.
+CRUD stands for "**create, read, update, and delete**".
 Simply put, they are the basic types of commands you need to work with ANY database in order to maintain data for your applications.

 **✅ Step 3a.
 (C)RUD = create = insert data, users**